motrr/Galileo-iOS-SDK/frameworks/GalileoControl.framework/Resources/Galileo iOS Quick Start Guide-template.markdown

 ### Community

-A developer blog and forum will be released shortly, check back soon at our [developer portal](http://dev.motrr.com).
-Until then feel free to email comments and questions to [dev@motrr.com](mailto:dev@motrr.com).
+For the latest updates check out our developer blog our [developer portal](http://dev.motrr.com).
+Feel free to email comments and questions to [dev@motrr.com](mailto:dev@motrr.com).
+If you would like to be notified of SDK updates then you can also send your requests to [dev@motrr.com](mailto:dev@motrr.com).

 <a name="sample"/></a>
 ### Sample projects